Cyber-Kaeh/elevate-retail/docs/git-crashcourse.md

 ## First Commit

 I don't actually recommend that you make huge crazy changes to the code.
 You can; it's fine; I just don't recommend it.
 I sometimes think of it as a save point in video games.
 I'm safe right now, the code is working, but I want to change something or try to refactor some code somewhere.
 It's like knowing the next screen will be a boss fight.
-I might not be able to beat him (i.e. make a successful refactor) but its ok because I can just load back into my save point and try again.
+I might not be able to beat him (i.e. make a successful refactor) but it's ok because I can just load back into my save point and try again.
 Or not, I could just decide to keep going, and I didn't really need that refactor/boss anyway.
 You could also create a new branch for a scenario where there is a large change, but for now, we will stick with commits.

 You have made changes and tested the code.
 Now, you want a snapshot of your code in this state.